-- Our staffs are shrinking and our class size increasing. - Talented young teachers who were ready to concentrate their scholarly energies on the sort of research and teaching we need in basic writing are looking for jobs. - Each day brings not a new decision but rumors of new decisions, placing us in the predicament of those mice in psychological experiments who must keep shifting their expectations until they are too rattled to function. - Our campuses buzz like an Elizabethan court with talk of who is in favor and who is out.
-And we greet our colleagues from other campuses with relief.
-"Ah, good," we say (or think to ourselves) - "you're still here." - We struggle each day to extract from the Orwellian language that announces new plans and policies some clear sense of what finally is going to become of the students whom the university in more affluent times committed itself to educate.
+Our staffs are shrinking and our class sizes increasing.

+Talented young teachers who were ready to concentrate their scholarly energies on the sort of research and teaching we need in basic writing are looking for jobs.

+Each day brings not a new decision but rumors of new decisions, placing us in the predicament of those mice in psychological experiments who must keep shifting their expectations until they are too rattled to function.

+Our campuses buzz like an Elizabethan court with talk of who is in favor and who is out.
+And we meet our colleagues from other campuses with relief: "Ah, good," we say (or think to ourselves), "-you're still here!"

+We struggle each day to extract from the Orwellian language that announces new plans and policies some clear sense of what finally is going to become of the students whom the university in more affluent times committed itself to educate.

+A speech delivered at the First Annual Conference of the CUNY Association of Writing Supervisors, April 26, 1976, and published September 9, 1976, in The Congressional Record.
+Reprinted with permission.

-If we turn from our individual campuses to the university itself this vast free university, the only one of its kind - we see it being pressed to retrench and retrench, treated as if it has been distributing handouts over the past six years rather than entitlements, fragmented now rather than federated as each college struggles for its survival and sees in the demise of sister colleges some advantage for itself.
+If we turn from our individual campuses to the university itself-this vast free city university, the only one of its kind-we see it being pressed to retrench, treated as if it has been distributing handouts over the past six years rather than entitlements, fragmented now rather than federated as each college struggles for its survival and sees in the demise of sister colleges some advantage for itself.

 And underlying all this turmoil we sense a growing national indifference to the goals of open admissions.
 Ironically, as the national press spreads alarm about the state of literacy in the country, funds (federal, state, and city) for teaching the educationally neglected and betrayed are disappearing.
-Somewhere, it has been decided that the experiment hasn't worked, that our hopes were overblown, that we are faced, in the words of Time magazine, with "continued failures to improve dramatically the lot of the disadvantaged" through compensatory education.
+Somewhere it has been decided that the experiment hasn't worked, that our hopes were overblown, that we are faced, in the words of Time magazine, with "continued failures to improve dramatically the lot of the disadvantaged" through compensatory education.

-After no more than one generation of open admissions students have been allowed time to lay claim to a college education, and in the face of their achievements during our first faltering years of Open Admissions, the decision has come out against them.
-Not, one suspects, because anyone has taken a close look at the experience itself but because the times have shifted and allowed the society to settle back into its comfortable notions about merit, notions which have produced a meritocratic scheme that perpetuates the various brands of race and class prejudice that have pervaded this society since its creation.
+After no more than one generation of Open Admissions students has been allowed time to lay claim to a college education, and in the face of their achievements during our first faltering years of Open Admissions, the decision has come out against them.
+Not, one suspects, because anyone has taken a close look at the experience itself, but because the times have shifted and allowed the society to settle back into its comfortable notions about merit, notions which have produced a meritocratic scheme that perpetuates the various brands of race and class prejudice that have pervaded this society since its creation.

 Surely there is little in such a scene to generate encouragement.
 Wherever we look we find reason to feel discouraged, angry, and paralyzed.
-Open Admissions at CUNY is being trimmed and tracked to death and we cannot begin to count the cost of its collapse.
+Open Admissions at CUNY is being trimmed and tracked to death, and we cannot begin to count the cost of its collapse.
 I can think of only one encouraging thought in the midst of this disaster.
 It is best expressed in an old Jewish saying: The truth never dies; it simply leads a miserable life.

 I have said enough, for now, about the misery.
-But I have not touched upon the truth-the truth, that is, of what we have learned during open admissions about our students, about ourselves as teachers, and about the art and science and craft of writing.
-Let me mention some of the truths we have uncovered or discovered because they seem to me indestructible, despite retrenchments and shifts in the winds of social doctrines.
+But I have not touched upon the truth-the truth, that is, of what we have learned during Open Admissions about our students, about ourselves as teachers, and about the art and science and craft of writing.
+Let me mention some of the truths we have uncovered or discovered because they seem to me indestructable, despite retrenchments and shifts in the winds of social doctrine.